Data Hygiene: Checklist & Best Practices For a Clean CRM

 “I think being targeted and focused about what you’re using your data for and how it’s helping you connect your go-to-market strategy with your customers is essential.”

-Data often has a shelf life, and knowing when data is 70-80% accurate is usually enough to base healthy and conscious decisions on.
+Data often has a shelf life, and knowing when it is 70-80% accurate is usually enough to base healthy, conscious decisions on.

 As Sid explained: